kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 -> Click File -> Save as -> in File Name, type C:\HogwartsStaff.csv -> Now I have C:\HogwartsStaff.csv

-* Create the powershell Script
+* Create the Powershell Script
 ---

 3) Open a new Notepad Window -> Copy The Script looks ->